azr4e1/venv-notary/README.md

 vn activate -l
 ```

-Activate an environment with specific version:
+Activate a local environment with a specific version:

 ```bash
 vn activate -l -p python3.9
 ```

-**Note**: if the environment you want to activate hasn't been created before, it will automatically be created.
+**Note**: if the environment you want to activate doesn't exist, it will automatically be created.

 ### Delete an environment